davidmdavis/docusign-ios-sdk/README.md

 This **BETA** SDK is built on our public [REST API](https://www.docusign.com/p/RESTAPIGuide/RESTAPIGuide.htm) and provides a quick and easy way for developers to add DocuSign's world-class document signing experience to their native iOS apps.

-**WARNING**: This beta release of the DocuSign iOS SDK is under active development, and can stop working at any time.
-This SDK release is not supported for use in production apps while in Beta.
+**WARNING**: This beta release of the DocuSign iOS SDK is under active development, and the interfaces are still being refined.
+Please use this in production at your own risk.

 Pre-requisites
 ----------